CosmoAbdon/rancher-node-driver-hetzner/README.md

 ## Troubleshooting

 ### Cannot create cloud credentials for Hetzner
-Make sure you applied the node driver via `kubectl` and not through the Rancher UI.
-The `privateCredentialFields: apiToken` annotation is required.
+Make sure you installed the node driver following the [quick setup guide](https://github.com/CosmoAbdon/docker-machine-driver-hetzner?tab=readme-ov-file#rancher-users).
+The `privateCredentialFields: apiToken` annotation is required and is only applied when using the YAML method.

 ### Server creation fails with SSH key error
 Ensure you're using the [CosmoAbdon/docker-machine-driver-hetzner](https://github.com/CosmoAbdon/docker-machine-driver-hetzner) driver, which handles SSH keys correctly for Rancher environments.